dafneb/AzureRedTeamByPowershell/docs/public/test-subdomains.md

 * All subdomains: "./case/\$CaseName/pub-subdomains.txt"
 * Per services: "./case/\$CaseName/services/pub-\$ServiceId.txt"

+When script is executed, it will create a directory structure or remove all files at existing structure.

 Debug information for checked domain is written to the file:
 * "./case/\$CaseName/dns-results/\$CheckDomain-dns.txt".